Students in the Balliol Front Quad on a tour with an undergraduate student

 Participants experiencing the tutorial-style teaching that Oxford offers.

 This programme has definitely encouraged me to apply and I now feel as Oxford could be for me’.
-Raphael, 2022 — Currently in his second year at Oxford reading Law
+Raphael — Currently at Oxford reading Law

 I’m now much less nervous about Oxford being a “stuffy” environment.
-The college was really relaxed!’ – Olivia is joining Balliol in October 2024 to read English.
+The college was really relaxed!’ – Olivia joined Balliol in October 2024 to read English.

 Balliol College Frontier Access Programme